mirgow/mt-tRNA-SSS/README.md

 ### Execution

+There are 3 `.ipynb` notebooks within `/scripts` that contain all the code lines to run.

+Ordering of notebooks to run:
+1. PreprocessingPDB.ipynb
+2. RunningSimulations.ipynb
+3. RNAanalysis.ipynb

 ## Contact
 Much of this procedure and information is distilled, as a byproduct of research I conducted throughout college.
 If you'd like more information, feel free to contact me @`cybercyclonedude@gmail.com`!